 The San Francisco 49ers and Kansas City Chiefs are set to square off in Super Bowl LIV on February 2, 2020.
 The big game will be played in Miami's Hard Rock Stadium, with a chance that the winning team will win just about as many games there as the Miami Dolphins did this season.

-Atlanta (and Minneapolis in 2018) provides a clear model for how to land a Super Bowl.
+Recent hosts Atlanta and Minneapolis provide a clear model for how to land a Super Bowl.
 It's simple.
 Build a new stadium or make significant improvements to the existing one.
-(Atlanta opened this stadium in August 2017.)
+(Hard Rock Stadium finished significant renovations in 2016.)
 The lineup of future Super Bowl hosts features some of the newest and most recently renovated stadiums in the NFL.